Johannes Ciconia: Life

-Humanist Influence
+Music theory and humanist influence

-As with many composers of the early renaissance period, Ciconia’s compositions as well as writings on music theory are informed by the popular philosophical ideology of Humanism.
+As with many composers of the early renaissance period, Ciconia's compositions as well as writings on music theory are informed by the popular philosophical ideology of Humanism.
 Specifically, Ciconia took major influence from music theorist and composer Marchetto de Padova.
-This influence can be seen clearly in Ciconia’s “Nova Musica” in reference to the classification of music intervals.
-In “Nova Musica”, Ciconia uses Marchetto’s Greek interval names for the fifth, sixth, and seventh (diapente, exaden, and heptade respectively).
+This influence can be seen clearly in Ciconia's Nova Musica in reference to the classification of music intervals.
+In Nova Musica, Ciconia uses Marchetto’s Greek interval names for the fifth, sixth, and seventh (diapente, exaden, and heptade respectively).
 Most scholars today do not believe the ancient Greeks would have truly used these terms in reference to music intervals.
 Scholars point to many early renaissance thinkers over excitement to show of their knowledge of Greek for the reason as to why errors such as this occur (see below).

 The title Nova Musica (translated as New Music) informs the reader of what Ciconia is setting out to accomplish within this treatise.
 He, like many early renaissance theorists, believed himself to be a reviver of ancient music theory.
 Ciconia makes the argument for the adoption and acceptance of the consonant third and sixth interval (typical of early renaissance composition) as well as the more dissonant tritone and seventh.
 His attitude towards the style and theory of what came before can be seen as partly arrogant.
-He believed that those who did not accept these intervals were less capable thinkers and composers, often making disobliging comments to the followers of Guido D’Arezzo in his writings.
+He believed that those who did not accept these intervals were less capable thinkers and composers, often making disobliging comments to the followers of Guido of Arezzo in his writings.

-The effect of humanist thinking is not only seen within Ciconia’s theoretical writings, but also in his compositional style.
+In his treatise on music theory, Nova Musica, Ciconia draws a connection between language and music composition.
+He draws connections between musical notes/intervals and the syllables of a word.
+This connection as well as a loose reliance on the "Rhetorica ad Herrenium" rhetoric structure of chreia (refining of a theme) build the basis of many of his compositional ideas.
+The Nova Musica also includes a section on the popular compositional technique of imitato (the repetition of melodic or rhythmic ideas in another voice or instrument).
+The effect of humanist thinking is not only seen within Ciconia's theoretical writings, but also in his compositional style.
 In the years before his death, Ciconia set to music many poems of Veneto-Humanist Leonardo Giustiniani.
-His setting of “Con Lagreme Bagnandome el Viso” uses melodic repetition in a way which is analogous to rhetoric patterns of humanist thinkers.
-Ancient Greek texts on rhetoric such as the “Rhetorica ad Herrenium” and Aristotle’s “Rhetoric” were both used as the ideal works on rhetorical speaking.
+His setting of Con lagreme bagnandome el viso uses imitato in a way which is analogous to rhetoric patterns of humanist thinkers.

+Ancient Greek texts on rhetoric such as the Rhetorica ad Herennium and Aristotle's Rhetoric were both used as the ideal works on rhetorical speaking.
 In these, repetition of short phrases is used as an important tool for appeals to pathos.
 It is safe to assume that during his time in Padua Ciconia would have become familiar with these texts and saw orations of scholars such as Vergerio who subscribed to their teachings (see below).